The effects of plastic on aquatic ecosystem

 A research was carried out to approximate the number of deaths regarding marine life, and the results were shocking!

-Facts about Plastic Pollution: Marine Life Edition:
+Facts about How Plastic Pollution Affects Marine Life

 To get a better picture of why plastic pollution is a grave threat to marine life, let us share some distressing facts and figures with you.